vlggms/lobotomy-corp13/ModularTegustation/README.md

 Sitation: WHEN ADDING ONTO TG CODE

-Practice: Add a note saying '// Tegustation [PR name] edit: (reason for edit)'
+Practice: Add a note saying '// Tegustation [PR name] edit: (reason for edit)' (Dont forget to write at the bottom of this README the name and what the PR is)

 Reason: So we can find all code used for a specific PR when needed to rework/maintain/read/remove it.